aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 | 7277 | Pink Flamingos          | 3/12/72        | John Waters                    |      62574.7 |   3.12874e+07 |  3.12248e+07 |          499     |
 | 7178 | Super Size Me           | 1/17/04        | Morgan Spurlock                |      75039   |   3.29884e+07 |  3.29133e+07 |          438.617 |

 In this list, **Paranormal Activity**, a horror movie directed by Oren Peli released in 2007 appears at the first place.
 However, its profit is way less than _Star Wars_ or _Avatar_.
 How can this be possible?
-Well, _Paranormal Activity_ budget was only 15,000 dolars and it raised more than 200,000,000 dolars in revenue.
+Well, _Paranormal Activity_ budget was only 15,000 dollars and it raised more than 200,000,000 dollars in revenue.
 This is huge!
 It raised more than 12,500 times its budget in revenue.
 Incredible.

 Taking a look at the list, we may find some other interesting insights. _The Blair Witch Project_ and _Eraserhead_ are also horror movies.
 Seems like this genre is very profitable!